-U.S. oil reverses losses, posts largest one-day gain on record
+U.S. oil surges 20% after three-day sell off

-NEW YORK (Reuters) - U.S. crude oil prices spiked by 25% on Thursday, the largest single-day gain on record, recouping some losses from three days of selling that drove the benchmark to near 20-year lows.

-Analysts saw the rebound as a brief reprieve, anticipating additional weakness as the coronavirus outbreak takes its toll on global demand.
-U.S. crude and global benchmark Brent have both lost half their value in less than two weeks, most of that since March 6, the day talks between OPEC and allies including Russia broke down.
+NEW YORK (Reuters) - U.S. oil prices rose 20% on Thursday, recouping some losses from a sell-off that drove prices to near 20-year lows, but analysts saw the rebound as a brief reprieve, anticipating more weakness as the coronavirus outbreak takes its toll on global demand.

-The coronavirus outbreak has put pressure on the market as schools and businesses have shuttered, suppressing economic activity around the globe.
+The outbreak has put pressure on the market as schools and businesses have shuttered, suppressing economic activity around the globe.
 At the same time, the price war between Saudi Arabia and Russia is flooding markets worldwide with cheap oil.

-Oil extended gains late in the day after U.S. President Donald Trump on Thursday said he would get involved in the dispute between Saudi Arabia and Russia “at the appropriate time.”

-West Texas Intermediate (WTI) crude CLc1 settled up $4.85, or 24%, to $25.22 after dropping nearly 25% to an 18-year low in the previous session.
-It then briefly extended gains in post-close trading to as much as 35%.
+U.S. crude and global benchmark Brent, both of which have lost half their value in less than two weeks, got some respite on Thursday as investors across financial markets assessed the impact of massive central bank stimulus measures.
+[MKTS/GLOB]

 “After yesterday’s drubbing, people are coming into the market, because they see some production cuts ahead, but those are not enough to offset the demand in decline that the market is going to see in April and May,” said Andrew Lipow, president of Lipow Oil Associates.

-Oil’s respite came as investors across financial markets assessed the impact of massive central bank stimulus measures.
-U.S. lawmakers were rushing on Thursday to forge a massive economic stimulus package to counter the impact of the outbreak.
-[MKTS/GLOB]

-Central banks have moved to mitigate the spiralling economic and financial fallout from the pandemic, with the European Central Bank kicking off a 750 billion euro ($820 billion) emergency bond purchase scheme.

-Following the breakdown of talks between Saudi Arabia and Russia, the de facto leader of OPEC announced plans to increase supply to a record 12.3 million barrels per day (bpd) and cut the official selling price for its oil by several dollars per barrel.
+Following the breakdown of talks between Saudi Arabia and Russia over curbing supply, Saudi Arabia, de facto leader of OPEC, announced plans to increase supply to a record 12.3 million barrels per day (bpd) and cut its official selling price for its oil by several dollars per barrel.

-In the United States, where dozens of shale oil and gas drillers and services companies risk bankruptcy, senators on Wednesday urged the two countries to halt their price war during talks with the kingdom’s envoy to Washington.
+In the United States, where dozens of shale oil and gas drillers and services companies risk bankruptcy, senators on Wednesday urged Saudi Arabia and Russia to halt their price war during talks with the kingdom’s envoy to Washington.

-Trump noted, however, that low gasoline prices were good for U.S. consumers even as they were hurting the industry.
-“At the appropriate time I’ll get involved,” he said.
+U.S. lawmakers were rushing on Thursday to forge a massive economic stimulus package to counter the destructive impact of the coronavirus outbreak.

+Central banks have moved to mitigate the spiraling economic and financial fallout from the coronavirus pandemic, with the European Central Bank kicking off a 750 billion euro ($820 billion) emergency bond purchase scheme.

 The drop in demand, particularly in transportation, is also leading to a rapidly growing glut in refined products such as jet fuel and gasoline.